-New data released today in the first annual Human Trafficking Statistics Report, compiled by the state’s Human Trafficking Commission, provides reports on human trafficking investigations conducted by local law enforcement agencies across the state.
+Ohio’s Human Trafficking Commission on June 28 released its first annual Human Trafficking Statistics Report detailing human trafficking investigations conducted by local law enforcement agencies across the state.

-Ohio’s Safe Harbor Law, also known as House Bill 262, was passed June 27 last year to combat Ohio’s human trafficking plague by harshening penalties for traffickers and offering trafficking victims more resources to heal.
+Ohio’s Safe Harbor Law, also known as House Bill 262, was passed June 27, 2012 to combat Ohio’s human trafficking plague by harshening penalties for traffickers and offering victims more recovery resources.
 Included in the legislation was the mandate that the established task force, the Human Trafficking Commission, collect statistics and reports on human trafficking investigations, cases and arrests, for an annually published report.

-In 2010, the state of Ohio was considered among the "worst states" for human trafficking by the Polaris Project, a national organization dedicated to preventing human trafficking.
-In a 2012 report from Polaris, Ohio was ranked one of the "most improved" states of 2012, thanks to the passage of the Safe Harbor Law.
+In 2010, the state of Ohio was considered among the “worst states” for human trafficking by the Polaris Project.
+In a 2012 report from Polaris, Ohio was ranked one of the “most improved” states of 2012, thanks to the passage of the Safe Harbor Law.

-However, in January, anti-human trafficking organization Shared Hope International gave Ohio a "C" for its human trafficking legislation, up several points from a "D" in 2012.
+In January, anti-human trafficking organization Shared Hope International gave Ohio a “C” for its human trafficking legislation, up from a “D” in 2012.

 In Ohio, two high-profile trafficking cases, including that of captor Ariel Castro, who kidnapped three young girls and locked them in a basement for nearly 10 years, and the four Ashland, Ohio, residents who enslaved a mentally disabled woman and her daughter into forced labor, have recently made international headlines.

-In Cincinnati, City Council recently approved a four-pronged set of initiatives to battle local issues with human trafficking and prostitution, which are especially prevalent along McMicken Avenue and in the neighborhoods of Camp Washington and Lower Price Hill.
+In Cincinnati, City Council recently approved a four-pronged set of initiatives to battle human trafficking and prostitution, which are especially prevalent along McMicken Avenue and in the neighborhoods of Camp Washington and Lower Price Hill.

-Ohio House Bill 130, which was recently approved unanimously by the Ohio House, would, if passed, further increase penalties for sex-trafficking and prostitution related offenses involving minors and disabled persons and also establish a spousal notification requirement for convicted trafficking and prostitution offenders.
+Ohio House Bill 130, which was recently approved unanimously by the Ohio House, would further increase penalties for sex-trafficking and prostitution-related offenses involving minors and disabled persons and also establish a spousal notification requirement for convicted trafficking and prostitution offenders.
 It will now move to the Ohio Senate for consideration.